The Crusades & Liberal Islam

 At this point you are only regurgitating standard Muslim boilerplate demagoguery and have been fully indoctrinated.
 This is exactly the lack of objective thinking that I am talking about in the previous posts.

-23. Fair Guy Says:
+23. Fair Guy says:

 Just take a look back on the Qur’an and Hadits, do NOT take a look at Muslim people.